Joshuaclymer/china-domestic-semiconductor-supply-chain-data/README.md

 Now please do extensive reasoning and research, and then provide an analysis of the timeline of the development of [tool], completing your response with a markdown table like the one above.
 ```

-I read each entry and explanation written by Claude Sonnet 4.5, often asking clarifying questions and suggesting corrections or changes.
+During the data generation process, I read each entry and explanation written by Claude Sonnet 4.5, often asking clarifying questions and suggesting corrections or changes.

-Then, I performed a spot check of several entries to verify that:
+Then, I performed a spot check of several entries to verify that the provided url was valid, and included the provided quote.
-1. The url was valid.
-2. The url included the provided quote.

-Then, to acquire data on global semiconductor capabilities, I applied a similar process with a modified prompt:
+Next, to acquire data on global semiconductor capabilities, I applied a similar process with a modified prompt:

 ```
 I want you to help me document how the semiconductor manufacturing industry has advanced over time—specifically, how [tools] have advanced.